agarnung/ABAsic-music-player/README.md

 - Move the Hello Kitty in the sky with the mouse when clicked, attached to her speech bubble.
 - When the song is stopped, also stop the movement of the text above.
 - Integrate YouTube (with an API like youtube-api-v3 or youtube-player).
 - Connect to Spotify to play a playlist given its URL.

-To connect to Spotify and play a playlist, follow these steps:

-1. **Register the application on the [Spotify Developer Dashboard](https://developer.spotify.com/):**
-   - Create a new application on the Spotify Developer Dashboard.
-   - Get the Client ID and Client Secret to authenticate yourself.

-2. **Set up authentication with Spotify:**
-   - Implement OAuth 2.0 to obtain an access token that allows interaction with the Spotify API.
-   - Use the spotify-web-api-node library to facilitate integration.

-3. **Get playlists and data:**
-   - Use the access token to interact with the Spotify API and get the user’s playlists.

-4. **Integrate the Spotify Web Playback SDK:**
-   - Use this SDK to allow playing songs directly in your app.
-   - A Premium user access token is required for it to work.

-5. **Frontend in Electron:**
-   - Request the playlist ID via a modal and use the Spotify API to retrieve the songs.
-   - Display the songs and use the Web Playback SDK to control them.

-6. **Play songs:**
-   - Use the song URI and SDK functionality to play them.

-7. **Additional considerations:**
-   - Make sure to manage the access tokens securely.
-   - Handle the API limitations (such as the maximum number of requests per minute).